Recipes Made Easy

 Jump to Recipe Print Recipe

 If you follow me on social media, subscribe to my weekly newsletter or are a regular reader of Recipes Made Easy, then you will probably know that I have a small inner city allotment.
-As it's just a small plot I concentrate on growing soft fruit and right now all my hard work is paying dividends in the form of lots of summer berries.
+As it's just a small plot I concentrate on growing soft fruit and right now all my hard work is paying dividends in the form of lots of summer berries each year.

-I have made my own jam for many years, and it's time for this years batch.
+I have made my own jam for many years.
 Its really not very difficult and the flavour is so good.
-In the past whenever I have got a bargain bag of fruit out comes my large stock pot.
-Strangely enough I have never got around to buying a preserving pan.
+In the past whenever I have got a bargain bag of fruit from the market out comes my large stock pot.
+Strangely enough I never got around to buying a preserving pan although a couple of years ago I inherited Mr B's father's rather well used one.

 If you prefer a seedless jam try my Quick and easy blackcurrant jelly